adam-tylr/DronesOnIce/README.md

 To get started with the iOS app, open the .xcworkspace file in the mobile project folder

 ## Server
-python run.py in the server/flask folder (requires flask flask-restful flask-sqlalchemly flask-httpauth flask-marshmallow passlib)
+python run.py in the server/flask folder (requires flask flask-restful flask-sqlalchemly flask-httpauth flask-marshmallow passlib flask-WTF)

 ##Routes
 ###Register a User